What are Apex Unit Tests?

 - If the test classes do not exist in the package, the test level is configured based on the Run local Tests.

-Where can I choose the Apex Tests level in the AutoRABIT application
+Where can I choose the Apex Tests level in ARM?

 During Continuous Integration (CI) Jobs